NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     /******  Traverse through all the internal nodes according to value of attrVal and the operator op                             ******/

-    // (This section is only needed when search restarts from the root block.
+    /* (This section is only needed when
+        - search restarts from the root block (when searchIndex is reset by caller)
+        - root is not a leaf
-    //  If there was a valid search index, then we are already at a leaf block
-    //  and the test condition in the following loop will fail.)
+        If there was a valid search index, then we are already at a leaf block and the test condition in the following loop will fail) */

     while(/* block is of type IND_INTERNAL */) {  //use StaticBuffer::getStaticBlockType()